Samsul-Alam-STP/Samsul-Alam-STP/README.md

 #### Full-stack Web Developer
 ![Full-stack Web Developer](https://media.licdn.com/dms/image/D5616AQE6AYG-fzpFaw/profile-displaybackgroundimage-shrink_350_1400/0/1675614884668?e=1689811200&v=beta&t=nDoe6Xr9mru2xTiVYVWgqSZYyMW7OS8tjnuSg5f99no)

-Full-stack web developer experienced in React, Django, and TypeScript.
-Passionate about crafting engaging user experiences and building scalable applications.
-Actively contribute to open source projects.
-Let's collaborate and build something incredible!
+I have experience in React, Django, JavaScript, Python, and TypeScript.
+I thrive on crafting engaging user experiences and building scalable applications.
+With a knack for problem-solving, I have honed my skills in data structures and algorithms and solved nearly 300 problems on LeetCode.
+I am also actively contributing to  different open source projects in github.
+I believe in the power of collaboration and community-driven development.
+Let's collaborate and build something incredible together!

 Skills: DJANGO / REACT / JS / PYTHON/ TYPESCRIPT/ HTML / CSS/ GIT/ GITHUB